rosiepiee/rosiepiee/README.md

 Standard dni, absolutely DNI IF A PRO/DARKSHIPPER, pls PLS!
 No trans/homophobes, no rude ass people, NO KIDS, get what I'm saying?
 OKAY!
 (OH AND ALSO, SHIPS DNI!
 TY!
 I ONLY MATCH WITH MY BF!!)

 BYI!!
 I am kinda a hard person to talk to.
 I have mood swings so I am either very cheerful and hyper or literally depressed for no reason.
 It happens randomly and out of my control...
 ALSO, I have anixety, suspected depression, trust and attachment issues, and it is sometimes hard for me to keep a conversation going.
 I DO LOVE TO TALK so that doesn't mean i won't try!
 If this bothers you just don't talk to me pls, makes it easier for me honestly!
+(I am trying to get better mentally!)

 If I am talking to someone who's bad/I'm unaware if they are in my dni list, pls let me know, thank you.
 I rather not make it an issue! <3